Best Household Germ Killers

 cleaning-products-new

 • Search for "registered disinfectants" at epa.gov.
 For products to receive registration, a manufacturer must submit lab test results and descriptions of its manufacturing processes to the EPA.
-The EPA then reviews the data to deem it legit.
+The EPA then reviews the data to determine whether it's legit.

 • You can also locate the EPA registration number on a product label, then enter the first two sets of numbers into a search tool on epa.gov to find out for which germ-killing claims the particular product has been approved.

-• Another option to find EPA registered choices: read a product's label and look for words like kills germs or eliminates bacteria.
+• Another option for finding EPA-registered choices: read a product's label and look for words like "kills germs" or "eliminates bacteria."
 Until a manufacturer proves its product kills germs through verified testing, it may not make such public health claims on its label.

 Chlorine Bleach Is One Of The Best Household Germ Killers